kh4vv/AWS_certificate_review/EBS.md

 # AWS EBS - Elastic Block Store
 ## What is AWS EBS?
-Amazon Elastic Block Store is a persistent block-level storage (volume) service designed to be used with Amazon EC2 instances.
+Amazon Elastic Block Store is a persistent block-level storage (volume) service designed to be used with [`Amazon EC2 instances`](./EC2.md).
 EBS is AZ specific and automatically replicated within its AZ to protect from component failure, offering high availability and durability

 ## Types of EBS
 - SSD Type: optimized for transactional workloads